ghoste9624/anonybash/README.md

 exit
 ```
 or simply switch to another prompt.
-# extra keys from command line
+# extra keys and blinking cursor from command line
 ```
 echo "terminal-cursor-blink-rate=500